melissabreynolds/personalsite/research.md

 within the manuscript, in the process learning about the relationship between "making and knowing" about nature in early modern France.

-The completed edition, Pamela Smith et al., eds., _Secrets of Craft and Nature in Renaissance France: A Digital Critical Edition and English
+The completed edition, Pamela Smith et al., eds., [_Secrets of Craft and Nature in Renaissance France: A Digital Critical Edition and English
 Translation of Bibliothèque nationale de France MS Fr.
-640_, is freely accessible at [edition640.makingandknowing.org](https://edition640.makingandknowing.org).
+640_](https://edition640.makingandknowing.org), is open access and freely available to students and teachers alike.
 Users of the site will be able to view high-resolution images of the original manuscript alongside our translations and transcriptions, but even cooler, they'll be able to watch videos and read essays describing students' attempts to try their hands at sixteenth-century techniques for metal casting, taxidermy, artistic reproductions, and other very cool craft